zinmyopaing/ICT-Hacking-MVP/docs/weekly-logbook.md

 3. Technology feasibility.

 ### Plan for Lab 03
-Interview students and validate the problem.
+Interview university students to validate whether they face difficulties finding study groups and study partners.